splunk/addonfactory-ucc-generator/docs/index.md

 * Python requirements are installed in the `lib` folder,
 * metadata files are stored in the `metadata` folder,
 * the monitoring dashboard.
 For more information, see [Dashboard](dashboard.md),
-* the necessary files defined for the alert action <!---who defines the files? can I rewrite to: the files defined for the alert action? --->, if the alert action is defined in globalConfig <!--- is this a file name? --->.
+* the necessary files defined for the alert action, if you defined the alert action in the `globalConfig` file.
 For more information, see [Alert actions](alert_actions/index.md).

 You can extend your add-ons with the following files: